The EcoAngler Report

 Lahontan cutthroat are native to streams and lakes of the Lahontan basin in California, Nevada, and Oregon.
-In California, they reside in the streams and lakes on the eastern portion of the Sierra Nevada such as the Carson, Susan, Truckee , and Walker River drainages as well as Heenan, Upper and Lower Kinney and Pyramid Lakes.
+In California, they reside in the streams and lakes on the eastern portion of the Sierra Nevada such as the Carson, Susan, Truckee , and Walker River drainages as well as Heenan Lake, Pyramid Lake and the Tahoe Basin.
 In Oregon and Nevada, the Whitehorse and Alvord basins are native habitat, and the Humboldt and Quinn River drainages in Nevada.

 Lahontan cutthroat trout were once the only trout (except Eagle Lake rainbow) found on the east side of the Sierra Nevada.
 They resided in a variety of freshwater habitat from large terminal desert lakes to small headwater creeks.
 Lahontan cutthroat are particularly noted for their ability to thrive in both high alkaline water as well as survive water temperatures that may exceed 27C for short periods.